mohitpai/journey-optimizer.en/help/using/reports/sharing-overview.md

 Journey Optimizer step events can be linked to other datasets in [Adobe Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html).
 Here is the general workflow:

 * Customer Journey Analytics ingests the dataset corresponding to the following Journey Optimizer schema: Journey Step Profile Event schema for Journey Orchestration.
 * The **profileID** field in this schema is defined as an identity field.
-In Customer Journey Analitycs, you then link this dataset to another dataset that uses the same idendity.
+In Customer Journey Analytics, you then link this dataset to another dataset that uses the same idendity.
 * If you would like to use this dataset in Customer Journey Analytics, for cross-channel journey analysis, refer to this [documentation](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-usecases/cross-channel.html).